 Discovery of assets is automated by lightweight agents that sit alongside your gateways, platforms, and repositories and discover all API assets.
 You can then decide which to productize and publish to a specific audience.

-This provides developers with one place to discover, subscribe to and track usage for all APIs, regardless of what team built them, what vendor hosts them, or what security policies are in effect.
+This provides your developers with one place to discover, subscribe to and track usage for all APIs, regardless of what team built them, what vendor hosts them, or what security policies are in effect.

 See also: Top seven reasons your API developer portal is failing